rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/nginx/_index.md

 After installing NGINX, you need to create the NGINX config file, `/etc/nginx/conf.d/rancher.conf`, with the IP addresses for your Linux nodes, chosen FQDN and location of the certificate file and certificate key file.

+>**Note:** The configuration example in this procedure includes the minimum configurations needed to use to use Nginx as a Layer 7 load balancer with Rancher.
+For full documentation on all Nginx Layer 7 configuration options available, see the [Nginx HTTP Load Balancer Documentation](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/).

 1. Copy and paste the code sample below into your favorite text editor.
 Save it as `/etc/nginx/conf.d/rancher.conf`.

     **Example NGINX config:**